UI Designer job role

 • Be able to communicate with peers, senior members of cross functional teams and external stakeholders

-Design skills: UI designers must have strong design skills, including a keen eye for typography, layout, colour theory, and composition.
+Design skills: UI Designers must have strong design skills, including a keen eye for typography, layout, colour theory, and composition.
 They should be proficient in industry-standard design tools such as Adobe Photoshop, Illustrator, and Sketch, as well as prototyping tools like Figma or InVision.

 User experience (UX) design: While UX design is a separate role, having a good understanding of UX design principles is important for UI designers.
 They need to be familiar with user research, usability testing, and information architecture to ensure that the UI design supports the overall user experience.